Trafficking Risk in Sub-Saharan African Supply Chains

 GOLD OVERVIEW

-Gold is Mali’s top export, grossing USD 570 million in 2015 and accounting for nearly 60 percent of the country’s total exports.[77]
+Gold is Mali’s top export.
+In 2021, gold grossed USD 9.03 billion and accounted for 96.3 percent of Mali’s exports.[91]
 Mali is Africa’s third largest producer of gold after South Africa and Ghana.
-Mali’s gold sector has expanded far beyond the predictions of industry experts in 2016.[78]
-There are several large foreign owned mining operations in Mali.[79]
+Mali’s gold sector has expanded far beyond the predictions of industry experts in 2016.
+[92] There are several large foreign owned mining operations in Mali.[93]

 DOCUMENTED TRAFFICKING IN PERSONS RISKS FACTORS IN GOLD PRODUCTION